 If you’re a Web Developer or DevOps, you probably have to deal with several API systems daily.
-HTTPie allows you to easily explore APIs before you decide if it’s worth to spend the effort to code a client using a programming language like Python, Ruby, Go, etc.
+HTTPie is a command-line HTTP client that allows you to easily explore APIs before you spend the effort to code a client using a programming language like Python, Ruby, Go, etc.

 If you’re not already using HTTPie with Akamai, see this excellent post for instructions: Exploring Akamai APIs from the command line using HTTPie and jq.